retrocomputacion/retroterm/README.md

 **Important**: Upon exiting the setup screen, _Retroterm_ will default to full screen text mode.
 Only previous background and border colors will be restored.

 ## 3 Building Retroterm
-*Retroterm* is written for the *ACME* crossassembler, to compile use:
+*Retroterm* is written for the *ACME* cross-assembler, to compile use:

 ```
 make